 Causes of Light Sensitivity After Head Injury

-Light sensitivity, or photophobia, is perhaps the most common symptom of mild traumatic brain injury.
+Light sensitivity, or photophobia, is one of the most common symptoms of mild traumatic brain injury and concussion.
 It mainly occurs after damage to the thalamus.

 The thalamus filters visual information and sends that data to different brain regions.
 After a head injury, blood vessels that deliver oxygen to the thalamus can become damaged and therefore starve the thalamus of nutrients.